paypal/squbs/docs/messages.md

 # Message Guidelines

-Akka actors communicate via immutable messages.
+Pekko actors communicate via immutable messages.
 These can be defined anywhere in code.
 As squbs deals with messages communicated across cubes, such messages will have to be defined in a message project (or jar) that is a dependency of both the sender and receiver of these messages.
 These message projects commonly have a single file in a single package.